-- 86. When, during the verification, the verifier notes an error, omission or inaccuracy in the quantification of the GHG withdrawals attributable to the project or non-compliance with a condition of this Regulation, the verifier must inform the promoter. - 87.
-If, following the verification of the project plan or project report, as the case may be, the verifier concludes that it meets the conditions of this Regulation and contains no significant errors, omissions or inaccuracies, the verifier gives the promoter a verification notice attesting, with reasonable assurance,
+97. When, during the verification, the verifier notes an error, omission or inaccuracy in the quantification of the GHG fluxes attributable to the project or in the determination of the project outcome, or non-compliance with a condition of this Regulation, the verifier must inform the promoter.

+98. If, following the verification of the project plan or project report, as the case may be, the verifier concludes that it meets the conditions of this Regulation and contains no significant errors, omissions or inaccuracies, the verifier gives the promoter a positive verification notice attesting, with reasonable assurance,

-- (1) in the first case, that the simulation of the baseline scenario contains no significant errors, omissions or inaccuracies and that the project plan meets the conditions of this Regulation; - (2) in the second case, that the quantification of GHG withdrawals attributable to the project contains no significant errors, omissions or inaccuracies and that the project plan meets the conditions of this Regulation. - 88.
-If, following the verification of the project plan or project report as the case may be, the verifier notes a failure to comply with a condition, the verifier must - (1) in the first case, assess its impact on the eligibility of the project, the validity of the initial inventory and the characterization of the baseline scenario and determine if it leads to significant errors, omissions or inaccuracies; - (2) in the second case and with respect to a condition relating to the quantification of GHG withdrawals that cannot be corrected by the promoter, assess its impact on the GHG withdrawals recorded in the project report and determine if its leads to significant errors, omissions or inaccuracies.
+(1) in the case of a project plan, that the initial characterization of the lot or part of a lot for the project, the characterization of the baseline scenario, the results of the simulation of carbon change in the reservoirs for the baseline scenario, and the radiative effect outcome associate with the baseline scenario, contain no significant errors, omissions or inaccuracies and that the project plan meets the conditions of this Regulation;

+(2) in the case of a project report, that the quantification of GHG fluxes attributable to the project and the determination of the project outcome contain no significant errors, omissions or inaccuracies and that the project plan meets the conditions of this Regulation.

+99. If, following the verification of the project plan or project report as the case may be, the verifier notes a failure to comply with a condition, the verifier must

+(1) in the case of a project plan, assess its impact on the eligibility of the project, the validity of the initial inventory and the characterization of the baseline scenario and determine if it leads to significant errors, omissions or inaccuracies;

+(2) in the case of a project report and with respect to a condition relating to the quantification of GHG fluxes that cannot be corrected by the promoter, assess its impact on the GHG fluxes recorded in the project report and determine if its leads to significant errors, omissions or inaccuracies.

-If the failure to comply with a condition relating to the quantification of GHG withdrawals cannot be corrected by the promoter but does not lead to significant errors, omissions or inaccuracies, and if the verifier concludes that the other conditions of the Regulation have been met and that there are no significant errors, omissions or inaccuracies, the verifier gives the promoter a positive verification notice.
+If the failure to comply with a condition relating to the quantification of GHG fluxes cannot be corrected by the promoter but does not lead to significant errors, omissions or inaccuracies, and if the verifier concludes that the other conditions of the Regulation have been met and that there are no significant errors, omissions or inaccuracies, the verifier gives the promoter a positive verification opinion.